KQM-git/TCL/docs/evidence/characters/electro/raiden-shogun.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_945097851195777054_962722091747123210_transcript-raiden-normals-and-burst-do-not-share-icd.html)

 **Finding:**
-Raiden's tachi attacks during Elemental Burst do _not_ share ICD with her out-of-burst polearm attacks.
+Raiden's tachi attacks during Elemental Burst do _not_ share ICD with her out of Burst polearm attacks.

 **Evidence:**
 Near the end of the video, Raiden's Burst N1 applied Electro Aura to the enemy and the N1 after also applied Cryo for Superconduct. - [YouTube](https://youtu.be/36nspMTqRIE)